 If you think I will dump DSTV that I have used for years for TSTV because of PPV and 20GB data then … YOU’RE ABSOLUTELY CORRECT

-For those eager to know how to track TSTV satellite signal.
+For those eager to know how to track TSTV satellite dishes for better signal.
 The details below is what you’re going to need for tracking TSTV satellite services.
 Once properly tracked and subscription fully paid, the channels listed below comes with their 3k monthly plan.

 TSTV tracking details is as follows:-